shawnzyp/CCCCG/docs/dm-credit-tool.md

 - `PLAYER_CREDIT_EVENTS.SYNC` (`player-credit:sync`) fires whenever batches of history entries
   are hydrated or synchronized (including storage events that clear history).

-Consumers can import the constant from `scripts/player-credit-events.js` and listen on `document` or `window`.
+Consumers should import the constant from `scripts/player-credit-events.js` and register with the shared event bus via `scripts/event-bus.js`.
 See `scripts/main.js` for an example that highlights the player-tools drawer tab until the player opens it.